luchete80/WeldFormFEM/DEVLOG.md

          - Corrected openmp, still not tested
          - Begining to add new parallel format 20250219 - Fixed several paralllel things.
 GPU RESULTS ARE GIVING OK.
+         - Fixed & simplified prediction and correction displacements, vels, and accels for cuda.